How to Choose a College Major and Develop a Career Plan

 Myth #2: You have to declare a major right away.
 While you might experience pressure from family, friends, guidance counselors or others to declare a major as soon as you enroll, there is value in taking the time to discover if what you think you might what to do is really what you want to do.
 While certain programs may give you less wiggle room than others with the number of required classes you have to take, most students don’t have to declare their majors until their sophomore year.

-Here are some ways that might help make your decision easier:
+Here are some additional steps that might help make your decision easier:

-Consider your interests and passions – do you want a career where you’ll be able to express yourself, or work with numbers?
+Do you want a career where you’ll be able to express yourself, or work with numbers?
 Are you passionate about justice, or want to have a career focused on helping people?
-Do you love working with computers?
 All of these things are important to consider when you’re thinking about what major to choose.
 The financial return on a degree is important, but the average person will spend nearly 100,000 hours working in their profession before retirement.
 Make sure that time will be spent doing something you enjoy!

-If you’re not sure about your interests or passions, think about the classes that you’ve done well in while in high school, or other activities that you enjoy.
+If you’re not sure about you’re interested in or passionate about, think about the classes that you’ve done well in while in high school, or other activities that you enjoy.
+Do you like to read, or spend a lot of time working with computers?
 Are you that friend that everyone comes to for advice?
-Do you still have a secret neighborhood of Lego buildings in your basement?
+Do you still have a neighborhood of Lego buildings in your basement?
 Do you feel best when you’re spending time outside?
 All of these could be good indicators of what career might be the best fit for you.

 On the other hand, there are a number of degrees where pursuing a master’s degree or higher won’t necessarily be helpful for your career.
 Will you want to jump right into a job after you graduate, or do you really want to dive into higher education and become a master of your field?
 Both of these are important when deciding what major is the best fit for you.